Ethan-Greaves/Zombie-Survival/README.md

 <hr>

 ## Overview 📖
-The "GEP-assignment-project" is a game created in Unity/C# during my second year at university.
+Zombie-Survival is a game created in Unity/C# during my second year at university.
 It is a wave-based top-down shooter and has features such as pickups, enemies with different behavioral patterns, different weapons, an options menu, and more.

 **If you are not familiar with Unity's file structure, naviagte to: Assets/Scripts to see the code.**